Terwilliger Center Team

 [email protected]

 Elizabeth Van Horn is a Senior Manager for the Center’s Homeless to Housed Initiative.
-She received a Randall Lewis Product Council Opportunity Scholarship to serve on the Public Private Partnership Product Council, Blue Flight from 2021 to 2024 in an effort to bring more public-sector and health perspectives to Product Councils.
+She received a Randall Lewis Product Council Opportunity Scholarship to serve on the Public Private Partnership Product Council, Blue Flight from 2021 to 2024 to bring more public-sector and health perspectives to Product Councils.

-Prior to joining ULI in 2024, she was an Urban Planner and Public Health Analyst for Harris County Public Health in Houston, Texas where she worked on a number of health equity and planning related projects, including a ULI Building Healthy Places grant-funded project.
+Before joining ULI in 2024, she was an Urban Planner and Public Health Analyst for Harris County Public Health in Houston, Texas.
+She worked on several health equity and planning-related projects, including a ULI Building Healthy Places grant-funded project.
 Elizabeth holds a dual Master’s in Urban and Environmental Planning and Sustainability Solutions from Arizona State University where both of her graduate theses focused on housing affordability and gentrification.

-In her free time, Elizabeth loves to be outside hiking, camping, or running.
+Elizabeth loves to be outside hiking, camping, or running in her free time.
 She and her husband live in San Diego with their sweet dog, Simon.

 Sarah Joyce, Associate